Shrublands (Temporary) Planting List

-The shrubland plants described below are the same as those planted to restore a forest as this type of shrubland is actually a successional forest stage.
+The shrubland plants described below are similar to those planted to restore a forest as this type of shrubland is actually a successional forest stage.
 The process of re-colonising a bare patch of land is called ‘succession’.
 It takes many years for the process of succession to transform an area from bare land to mature forest

-Native ‘colonizing’ species are tough and though every site is different, our experience shows that by using a small range of Southland species you will have most success.
+Native foundation species are tough and though every site is different, our experience shows that by using a small range of Southland species you will have most success.

 Recommended plants